 Bacteria are categorized into three groups.
 The first group is thermophils.
 They are heat-loving ones, like Clostridium botulinum, Clostridium tetani, Listeria monocytogenes.
 They can even withstand boiling water temperatures.

 The second group is called mesophils who survive and multiply in room temperatures with optimum to 30 to 40 degree Celsius.
 Most of the diseases causing bacteria fall in this category.
 Multiplication of the mesophilic bacteria is directly proportional to the temperature.
-Higher is the temperature, higher will be their metabolism and higher rate of their multiplication therefore higher will be the spoilage of the commodity.
+Higher is the temperature, higher will be their metabolism, and a higher rate of their multiplication therefore higher will be the spoilage of the commodity.
 In average each microbe multiplies in every four minutes.
-Lowering temperature reduces their metabolism and therefore multiplication and this gets stopped when temperature of the product reaches to –12 degree Celsius.
+Lowering temperature reduces their metabolism and therefore multiplication and this gets stopped when the temperature of the product reaches to –12 degree Celsius.

-Vegetables carry their contamination from the soil and dust apart from handling, contact surfaces and storages as in the case of seafoods.
+Vegetables carry their contamination from the soil and dust apart from handling, contact surfaces and storages as in the case of seafood.
 Soil is the mother of all microbes and vegetables are grown directly in the soil.
 Vegetables may therefore carry much more bacterial load than any other food.
 Plant products are rich in cellulose and are rich in proteins.

 2 Autolytic spoilage (enzymatic)